JagsJulia/Jags.jl/README.md

 ## Purpose

-This is a very preliminary package to use Jags from Julia.
+A package to use Jags (as an external program) from Julia.

 Right now the package has been tested on Mac OSX 10.9.3 and 10.10beta and Julia versions 0.3 and 0.4-dev+843.
 Some testing has taken place on Windows.

 For more info on Jags, please go to <http://mcmc-jags.sourceforge.net>.

 Development work will happen in the master branch.
-Tagged branches on Github will be labeled as Jags-jx.x-vx.x.x
+Tagged branches on Github will be labeled as Jags-jx.x-vx.x.x.
+This version will be tagged as Jags-j0.3-v0.0.4.

 ## Requirements